italia/spid-php-lib/README.md

 );
 ```

-then initialise the main Sp class
+then initialize the main Sp class

 ```php
 $sp = new Italia\Spid\Sp($settings);